-If you venture into an area of possible military conflict, you can only hope that you don’t end up in the wrong place at the wrong time.
-The MFA has warned that there is fighting in Rakhine State.
-Mrauk U is unsafe.
 Experience tells me that how to interpret that.
-It means that the place is generally safe, but ….
-Again, just don’t be at the wrong place at the wrong time.
+It means that the place is generally safe, but …. just don’t be at the wrong place at the wrong time.
 With sporadic fighting over just a couple of small sites within a wide area, the chances of getting yourself killed is probably as high as that of striking lottery.
 As a resident, I would be quite worried, but as a tourist staying for just a couple of days, the risk is very small.
-The air ticket to Sittwe that booked with Myanmar National Airlines would be my lottery ticket and as expected, I didn’t strike.
+The air ticket to Sittwe that booked with Myanmar National Airlines was my lottery ticket and not surprisingly, I didn’t strike.

 Some 6 years ago, I published Spellbound in Chiangmai, a collection of short stories depicting the misadventures of simple and sheltered Singaporeans stumbling and fumbling in complex and enigmatic Thai society.

 One of the stories in the book tell the tale of a wandering Singaporean who fell in love with a Burmese girl at the Thai border town of Mae Sai.
 She was one of the many “undocumented” workers at a Chinese restaurant.
 When war erupted across the border, the Thai authorities pushed all these “undocumented” migrant workers back into Myanmar.
-By the time our “hero” arrived at Mae Sai again, the gate at the border was then shut.
+By the time our “hero” arrived at Mae Sai again, the gate at the border was already shut.

-On this trip to Mrauk U, I heard explosions when I was at Ko Thaung Paya at Mrauk U. According to my driver, the fighting was taking place some 15 miles away.
+On this trip to Mrauk U, I heard mortar bomb explosions when I was at Ko Thaung Paya east of town.
+According to my driver, the fighting was taking place some 15 miles away.
 He warned me to stay away from police stations as they are the favourite targets of the rebels.
-The first explosion was pretty scary, but subsequently, they came at 10 minute intervals and became easy to ignore – like everyone who is living there.
+The first explosion was pretty scary, but subsequently, they came at 10 minute intervals and became easy to ignore.
 The town area was so peaceful that apart from the presence of foreign medical aid workers and refugee camps, there was practically nothing unusual going on.
 It’s such an irony that war chased the tourists away and made the place a lot more peaceful than during peacetime.